Exceptional Points and Resonance in Black Hole Ringdown

 To make contact with the conventional language of QNM excitation factors, we next focus on near-EP dynamics dominated by an avoided crossing and its associated resonance between two overtones $j$ and $k$ as a system parameter $p$ varies.
 This effect manifests as hyperbolic trajectories for $\omega$ and lemniscate trajectories for the excitation factors $B$ in the complex plane~\cite{Motohashi:2024fwt}, with their averages $\omega_c \coloneqq (\omega_j+\omega_k)/2$ and $B_c \coloneqq (B_j+B_k)/2$ remaining nearly constant with respect to $p$.
 For a sharp avoided crossing, $\omega_c\approx \omega_\mathrm{EP}$ holds.
 We further denote $B_\mathrm{EP}=2B_c$.
 The frequencies and excitation factors can then be parameterized as

 where $b$ is a complex constant and $\delta(p)$ traces a hyperbola in the complex plane, remaining small for a sharp avoided crossing.

-With this parameterization, for $|t \omega_\textrm{EP} \delta|\ll 1$, the resonant contribution to the time-domain signal reduces to
+With this parameterization, for $|t \omega_\mathrm{EP} \delta|\ll 1$, the resonant contribution to the time-domain signal reduces to

 This directly links the EP contribution in Eq.~\eqref{eq:EP_Psi} to the conventional QNM description.
-While a similar expression $te^{-i\omega_j t}$ was suggested in Ref.~\cite{Yang:2025dbn}, Eq.~\eqref{eq:fittingfunc} elucidates the underlying physics by: (i) rigorously tracing the linear term to a second-order pole; (ii) identifying the EP frequency $\omega_\mathrm{EP}$, arising from the averaged resonant QNMs, as the central observable in waveform modeling; and (iii) revealing an additional constant-amplitude damped sinusoid with $\omega_\mathrm{EP}$.
+While Ref.~\cite{Yang:2025dbn} suggests a similar term in $te^{-i\omega_j t}$, Eq.~\eqref{eq:fittingfunc} elucidates the underlying physics by: (i) rigorously tracing the linear term to a second-order pole; (ii) identifying the EP frequency $\omega_\mathrm{EP}$, arising from the averaged resonant QNMs, as the central observable in waveform modeling; and (iii) retaining from first principles the additional constant-amplitude damped sinusoid with the EP frequency $\omega_\mathrm{EP}$.

 We apply the above framework to a phenomenological model of a BH surrounded by a localized matter environment, which serves as a setting to probe various aspects of EPs in BH spectroscopy.

 {\bf{\em Environmental BH model.}}~BH perturbation theory typically casts gravitational perturbations into a set of second-order differential wave equations for gauge-invariant variables~\cite{Chandrasekhar:1985kt}.
 The QNM damped oscillations arise as an infinite set of complex eigenvalues $\omega_n$ associated with eigenfunctions satisfying no outgoing waves at the horizon and no incoming waves at spatial infinity.